Hazeron Forums

 Tier 2 is required for most spacecraft modules, but it isn't actually required to get tier 3 resources at all.
 This means that a player can skip some of the tier 2 resources if they don't want the spacecraft modules that require them.

-I have voiced my desire to see tier 3 resources require tools made from tier 2 resources, and tier 4 requiring tier 3 tools.
+I have voiced my desire to see some tier 3 resources require tools made from some tier 2 resources, and tier 4 requiring tier 3 tools, and so on.
 That way we would have a need to create some basic supply chains, and make sure that they are maintained.

 There is also the question of if we need more tiers, or new resources in some of the tiers.
 For example I have always wanted some non-gas giant undersea resources, and maybe some plant based resources used in advanced tech.